evanchsa/maven-parallel-resolver/README.md

 maven-parallel-resolver
 =======================

-A concurrent safe ProjectDependenciesResolver (Fixes MNG-5315)
+A Thread safe ProjectDependenciesResolver (Fixes MNG-5315)

 Place the resulting JAR in the $MAVEN_HOME/lib/ext .
 Alternatively the mvn script can be patched to point to a custom m2.conf: